-Although there was an abundance of buffalo (prior to the 19th century bison hunts) there was very little wood on the great plains and the Indians would often travel many hundreds of miles in search of straight poles to erect their Tipis.
+Although there was an abundance of bison (prior to the 19th century bison hunts) there was very little wood on the great plains and the Native Americans would often travel many hundreds of miles in search of straight poles to erect their Tipis.
 Three or four poles were lashed together to form a tripod and then additional poles were added around it two or more feet apart.
 The shape of the Sioux tipi is not a perfect cone and is slightly longer at the front than at the back.
 The poles would always be positioned so that when the cover is in place the entrance faces away from the prevailing winds.

-To make the cover, fifteen or more skins (preferably from buffalo killed in the spring when their skins were thought to be thinnest) were stitched together with buffalo sinews under the watchful eye of an elder.
+To make the cover, fifteen or more skins (preferably from bison killed in the spring when their skins were thought to be thinnest) were stitched together with buffalo sinews under the watchful eye of an elder.
 The smoke flaps at the top were sewn on by a woman with a cheerful good nature; never a shrew.

 The ‘dew’ cloth or inner liner is a 1940s adaptation.
-On the great plains the Native Indians would have the tipis in contact with the ground to prevent drafts and would use during the colder months robes, blankets or shawls to prevent the draft
+On the great plains the Native Americans would have the tipis in contact with the ground to prevent drafts and would use during the colder months robes, blankets or shawls to prevent the draft

 from getting in.